 School Food Champions

 School is our best opportunity to ensure every child has access to a decent, nutritious meal every day.
 Right now, this is not the case, step into our school canteens and find a flood of junk food options.
 And for those of us on free school meals, our options are even more limited.
-This year, 700 young people in schools across the country are working to identify what we want to change about our school food — and launching social action projects to make it happen.
+This year, more than 500 young people from over 40 schools across the country are working to identify what we want to change about our school food — and launching social action projects to make it happen.

 Community Food Champions

 Do you have many places to hang out in your local community that aren’t junk food shops?
 Have you ever noticed whether there’s affordable fruit and vegetables close to where you live?
 Or if the ads you see at the bus stop are promoting healthy or unhealthy options?
-This year, 30 young people in communities across London are working to explore these issues and make big change — and we’re going nationwide next year.
+We are working with young people in communities across the UK to explore these issues and make big changes — watch out for us coming to a town near you.